 - Boost Sensor Recall

-Back in 2015 we were made aware that Skoda recalled a number of diesels in order to replace a faulty boost sensor.
+Back in 2015, we were made aware that Skoda recalled a number of diesels in order to replace a faulty boost sensor.
 Many owners thought that this could be down to the issues surrounding the dieselgate emissions “fix”.
-Fortunately for them it was confirmed a issues relating to “Charge Pressure Transmitter”.
+Fortunately for them, it was confirmed as an issue relating to the “Charge Pressure Transmitter”.
 This issue has been reported by quite a few owners over on Briskoda and caused issues with the car hesitating and burping.
 It proved very problematic for those running DTUK tuning boxes, most likely due to the way the box intercepts signals to the affected part / system.
 Strangely, not all vehicles were recalled.

 As with new cars these days, dealerships do the very minimum with regards to servicing.
 They still charge you the same but things like air, fuel and oil filters might not “need” changing if the computer says No. This could result in a 3 year old car having never had an oil change, not great news if you’re looking to preserve your DPF.
 Luckily for me, my VRS seems to drink oil in the winter so I know its had at least 7 litres since I’ve had it.
 Outside of your warranty, it would justify looking into servicing by one of the great Skoda / VAG independent specialists who really understand and are passionate about your cars maintenance requirements.
 If you’re unsure what maintenance your VRS has enjoyed or you’ve been screwed over, ask your dealer for a full run down of what has been performed on each of your servicing.